needle-tools/ar-simulation/Readme.md

 - Device Simulator disables Mouse input completely - we're working around that here but be aware when you try to create Android / iOS apps that also support mouse.
 [Forum Thread](https://forum.unity.com/threads/new-device-simulator-preview.751067/page-4#post-5952482)
 - in 2020.1 and 2020.2, even when you enable "New Input System", the Input System package is not installed in package manager.
 You have to install it manually.
 [Forum Thread](https://forum.unity.com/threads/new-input-system-not-installed-in-2020-1-after-enabling-it.908027/)
 - switching from a scene with Object Tracking to a scene with Image Tracking on device crashes Android apps (we'll report a bug soon)
+- XR Plugin Management versions 3.2.13 and older are buggy and lose settings sometimes.
+Please use XR Plugin Management 3.2.15 or greater.

 ## Related solutions 👪
 Since Unity still hasn't provided a viable solution for testing AR projects without building to devices, a number of interesting projects arose to overcome that, especially for remoting.